 - training to build strength around an injury

 - flexibility exercises to increase range of motion

 - safety and prevention programs

 During a visit, a physical therapist may:

-- analyze the way the child walks and runs (a child's gait)
+- analyze how a child walks and runs (the child's gait)

 - consult with other medical, psychiatric, and school personnel about an individual education plan (IEP)